-This is Minnesota's 2013 Olmstead Plan; the effective date is November 1, 2013.
-Writing teams from Olmstead Subcabinet agencies have developed specific actions and timelines related to topic areas such as employment, housing, and transportation.
+To develop the 2013 Olmstead Plan, writing teams from Olmstead Subcabinet agencies developed specific actions and timelines related to topic areas such as employment, housing, and transportation.
 The teams used an iterative writing process, listening to input from individuals with disabilities, family members and guardians, advocacy organizations, service providers, and national experts as they revised the draft plan.
+To develop the proposed modifications in this document, teams conferred with stakeholders and agencies, considered comments from subcabinet listening sessions held across the state, and reviewed comments from the Court Monitor overseeing the Jensen settlement agreement.